Bringing Learning To Life

 Educa was developed in New Zealand as an easy to use vehicle for writing learning stories.
 Teachers can use the mobile app, even in dictation mode, to start a learning story on the go.
 They can then save it and finish it off, with connections to learning or curriculum goals, save to the child’s portfolio and share with parents in one click.

-Wendy Lee is a world thought-leader in learning stories.
-She had a role to play in the early development of Educa, keeping it simple and compelling.
+Wendy Lee is a world thought-leader in learning stories, through her Educational Leadership Project.
+She had a role to play in the early development of Educa.